This rock fish recipe is not only nutritious, but it’s also mouthwateringly delicious. (say that 10 times fast)!

 - Place the herbs back on the rockfish.

-- Do the thing with the butter again, for about a minute until both sides of the fish are golden brown.
+- Repeat the butter drizzling process for about a minute until both sides of the fish turn golden brown.

 Garnish & Plate